Jburgei/python-oop1-lab/README.md

+## My Implementation

+This lab models a bookstore using Object-Oriented Programming principles.

+Classes created:
+- Book (title, page_count, turn_page())
+- Coffee (size, price, tip())

+All functionality was implemented and all tests pass.

 # Object Oriented Programming Lab - Bookstore

 This scenario should encompass all of the topics provided in the module.
 Now that you’ve delved into creating a new class in Python it is now time to practice this concept.